-The Enactus team.
-Courtesy of Jessica Navarro of the club members even had a video call with some of the Filipino entrepreneurs, with the assistance of a translator.
-"It is a good experience to learn different business skills," said freshman Taylor Fischer, "It not only helps people in the Philippines, but it helps us with our business skills."
-Rogers said that Enactus is focused on addressing poverty on a very personal basis.
+Students who feel this is a good cause can contact club members to get involved.
+While Enactus is looking for more members, even and ensure they can create a sustainable business.
+Rogers noted that several erty on a very personal basis.
 The program aims to create sustainable businesses that can not only help one individual, but create long term growth and job opportunities for their communities.
 The primary goals of Enactus, as Rogers stated, are to help specific people in the third world, let students use their business skills, learn presentation skills and to connect students with people from all over the globe.
 Enactus already has 11 startup companies lined up for this school year.
-Those in the club worked over the summer to get a head start on the projects to ensure optimal business success.
-While the club does take dedication, it is all worth it in the end.
-Fischer said, "It's really rewarding to hear how much we are helping change [their business plans] and helping these entrepreneurs start their companies."
-Students who feel this is a good cause can contact club members to get involved.
+Those in the club worked over the summer to get a head start on the projects to ensure optimal non-members can help the club fundraise.
+For students who are interested in joining Enactus, it is best to contact Club Advisor Frederick Rogers at frederick.rogers@ cui.edu or Club President Kiana Mueller at kiana. mueller@eagles.cui.edu.
+Interested students can also stop by the next club meeting to learn more about Enactus and their current project.
+The club has meetings on Tuesdays from 4-5 p.m. in Grimm Hall room 128.
+Rogers said that for those who join the club, "the impact will be deep for students to see real people and make a real change."